lora-aprs/LoRa_APRS_Tracker/README.md

 ### How to compile

 The best success is to use PlatformIO.
 Go to https://platformio.org/ and download the IDE.
 Just open the folder and you can compile the Firmware.
+Here is a [Video](https://www.youtube.com/watch?v=clIlTEFbWLk&feature=emb_logo) tutorial in german language how to install the software.

 ### Dependencies